Ares-Developers/Ares-docs/restored/emp.rst

 Chrono Legionnaire however, EMP'd vehicles can still be attacked by other units.
-EMP paralysis affects units and buildings in various ways (given they are not immune to EMP, see below): EMP weapons
+EMP paralysis affects units and buildings in various ways (given they are not immune to EMP, see below):

 + Primary effect: units will not respond to any commands.
 They will